Kiku-no-Jo/Warchall-Challenges/warCh01.md

 # Level 01

-Now it is needed to turn back in the parent folder by using:
+Now it is needed to turn back in the parent folder by using(since we are in `00_welcome` folder:
 > cd ..